 At first, I tried Methanol but it only worked partially

 It contains various hydrocarbons like Xylene for example.

-Since this job is kinda delicate and messy, I was really satisfied with an end effect.
-I’ve waited few minutes to let the solvent dry and started to remove Kapton tape …. aaaaand then the second hack was discovered lol.
+Since this job is kinda delicate and messy, I was really satisfied with the end effect.
+I’ve waited a few minutes to let the solvent dry and started to remove Kapton tape …. aaaaand then the second hack was discovered lol.

-While removing Kapton tape I’ve discovered that this thin, green piece of crap sticks to it and leaves nicely and evenly exposed silver traces.
+While removing Kapton tape I discovered that this thin, green piece of crap sticks to it and leaves nicely and evenly exposed silver traces.

 Not the end

 At this point, I was finally able to test keyboards.

 After a quick assembly, one of the keyboards proved to be working flawlessly.
 Unfortunately, the other one was failing on keys “2 W S X” and “4 R F V”.